joelouthan/theologic.us/content/posts/prayers/2020-07-23-am_prayers.md

 Heal Gerry.
 Be with Jan and all of the Melenkas in this time.

+## Daily

-**Sarah, my love**
+On marriage: **Sarah, my love**

+On true friendship: **For my Jonathan**

-**Lord, help me to gentle, patient, and tender like you**
+On sanctification: **Lord, help me to gentle, patient, and tender like you**

+On holiness: **Lord, as you draw me closer, please Lord please stop making everything about me.
+I still see lust on my heart and I still want to look at every woman not my wife.
+World is telling me lies.
+But you have gave me eyes for my wife anything.
+One day you will remove the foolish, prideful, lustful instincts and thoughts in thinking every woman is after me.
+I am a fool and a sinner.
+Every day I will repent.
+Discipline your son as you see fit but make me more like your Son.
+Do not let your Spirit depart from me.
+Amen.

-**Lord, let me preach your gospel, die, and then be forgotten**
+On prophesying: **Lord, let me preach your gospel, die, and then be forgotten**

-**Lord, I cared not where or how I lived, or what hardships I went through, so I could but gain souls to Christ. —Henry Martyn**
+On pastoring: **Lord, I cared not where or how I lived, or what hardships I went through, so I could but gain souls to Christ. —Henry Martyn**

+On teaching: **“He who would be a good teacher must be gentle and leave some means to draw those who come to him, that he may win them.” —John Calvin**

+On evangelizing: **As soon as the line snaps: “In your ministry, you will gain two and lose one.
+Will that be good enough for you.”**

-**“On Christ’s glory I would fix all my thoughts and desires, and the more I see of the glory of Christ, the more the painted beauties of this world will wither in my eyes and I will be more and more crucified to this world.
+On glory of God: **“On Christ’s glory I would fix all my thoughts and desires, and the more I see of the glory of Christ, the more the painted beauties of this world will wither in my eyes and I will be more and more crucified to this world.
 It will become to me like something dead and putrid, impossible for me to enjoy.” ― John Owen, The Glory of Christ**

-**“He who would be a good teacher must be gentle and leave some means to draw those who come to him, that he may win them.” —John Calvin**

-**For my Jonathan**

-**As soon as the line snaps: “In your ministry, you will gain two and lose one.
-Will that be good enough for you.”**

-Lord, anything you give will be good enough for me.
+On his provision: Lord, anything you give will be good enough for me.

 ## Next steps